 “I think architecture is capable of changing this world, and people’s lives.
 And this is one of the attempts to change the lives of children.” – Tekaharu Tezuka

 Tekaharu proposes that when you make boundaries and close children off from the natural outdoor noise, they may get nervous and hide.
 Instead of hiding, in this kindergarten, the children leave and then come back.
 The school is full of trees and skylight, which, according to Tezuka, allows children to develop naturally, rather than in a forced manner.

 2. Inside the mind of a master procrastinator, Tim Urban

 Tim Urban focuses on how procrastination has affected his life, discussing what happens in the brain during procrastination.
 He highlights the way in which a procrastinator brain may be different from a non-procrastinator brain.
 But ultimately, Urban proposes that we all—from time to time—procrastinate.

 Urban uses metaphors to describe how a procrastinator thinks.
-He introduces the rational decision-maker, the instant gratification monkey, and the panic monster, who are the main parties during procrastination.
+He introduces the “rational decision-maker”, the “instant gratification monkey”, and the “panic monster”, who are the key players during procrastination.